pypa/packaging.python.org/source/specifications/well-known-project-urls.rst

 ``Download-URL``, or other common project URLs.

-This allows indices (such as the Python Package Index) and other downstream metadata consumers to specialize their presentations of project URLs in a consistent manner.
+This allows indices (such as the Python Package Index) and other downstream metadata consumers to present project URLs in a consistent manner.

 .. _project-url-label-normalization: